pocomane/brewed-in-the-apocalypse/bita.md

 know the answer.

 Such moves gives to the players a list of questions to choose from.
-If they ask something not in the list, the scenarist should anyway give the information that are evident from the situation, or ey can say "You do not know" if it is impossible for the character to know.
+If they ask something not in the list, the scenarist should sitll give any details the character can know, as the __Describe some details__ prescribed.
 Then the scenarist should highlight that the question is not one in the list, so the players can still ask one of them.

 ```
 The group is in a wild region, and the scenarist has not decided yet if they